-Jivi (previously BAY 94-9027) is an approved prophylaxis or preventative treatment for hemophilia type A patients age 12 or older.
-Developed by Bayer, it is administered as an infusion into the bloodstream and can also be used on demand in response to a bleed.
+Jivi antihemophilic factor (previously BAY 94-9027) is an approved prophylactic or preventative treatment for hemophilia type A patients, ages 12 or older.
+Developed by Bayer, it is given as an infusion into the bloodstream and also can be used on-demand in response to a bleed.

-Hemophilia type A is an inherited condition, caused by a mutation in the coagulation factor 8, or F8 gene.
-This gene provides the instructions for a protein called factor 8 (F8) in the blood, which is essential for the correct initiation of blood clotting.
-If F8 is dysfunctional or not produced, this can result in excess bleeding both externally and internally and cause permanent damage or be fatal if not managed.
+Hemophilia type A is an inherited condition that results due to a mutation in the coagulation factor 8, or F8 gene.
+This gene provides the instructions for a protein called factor VIII (FVIII) in the blood, which helps blood to form clots.
+If FVIII is impaired or missing, this can result in excess bleeding both externally and internally.
+This can cause permanent damage or be fatal without treatment.

-Jivi is a replacement therapy for the missing F8 protein in hemophilia type A and allows blood to clot normally.
-The therapy contains a recombinant F8 protein, or an F8 protein engineered to have an additional substance called polyethylene glycol (PEG) attached to it.
-This modification increases the stability of F8 and allows it to remain functional in the blood for longer compared to other F8 replacement therapies.
-As Jivi remains stable in the blood for an extended time, it requires fewer injections per week to help blood clot and prevent excessive bleeding in patients.
+Jivi is a replacement therapy for the missing FVIII protein in hemophilia type A patients.
+It contains a recombinant FVIII protein, or an FVIII protein engineered to have an additional substance called polyethylene glycol (PEG) attached to it.
+This modification increases the stability of FVIII and allows it to remain functional in the blood for longer compared with other FVIII replacement therapies.

 Jivi in clinical trials

-An open-label, randomized Phase 2/3 trial (NCT01580293) called PROTECT-VIII was key in Jivi’s approval as a treatment for hemophilia type A. It enrolled 134 patients with severe hemophilia type A at sites in North and South America, Europe, and Asia.
-It aimed to assess Jivi’s safety and efficacy as both an on-demand and preventative treatment used at varying frequencies.
-Initially, all patients being treated preventatively received two infusions per week at a lower dose for 10 weeks.
-After that, they received either two infusions per week at a low dose, one infusion every five days at a medium dose, or one infusion per week at a higher dose.
+An open-label, randomized Phase 2/3 trial (NCT01580293) called PROTECT-VIII was key in Jivi’s approval as a treatment for hemophilia type A. It enrolled 134 patients with severe hemophilia type A. It aimed to assess Jivi’s safety and efficacy as both an on-demand and preventative treatment used at varying frequencies.
+Initially, all participants being treated preventatively received two infusions per week at a lower dose for 10 weeks.
+They then received either two infusions per week at a low dose, one infusion every five days at a medium dose, or one infusion per week at a higher dose.

 Hemophilia News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.